floooh/floooh.github.io/_posts/2020-04-26-sokol-spring-2020-update.md

 shader code **twice** from GLSL to SPIRV:

 - first, compile the 'undecorated' GLSL source to SPIRV
-- feed the result into SPIRVCross and "manually" set decoration
+- feed the result into SPIRVCross and "manually" set decorations
 - have SPIRVCross translate this decorated SPIRV bytecode back to GLSL
 - and finally, compile the generated GLSL source (with decoration) again to SPIRV